What are the Drug Effects of Acid?

-What is the difference between acid vs. LSD?
-And what are the drug effects of acid?
-Of microdose LSD?
+What are the Drug Effects of Acid?
+What is the difference between a full hit and a microdose of LSD?
 This short episode covers all of this and the role LSD may have played in famous incidents of infamous madness.

 Episode Guests